maheshmistry/ProgrammT/README.md

 # The Synthenetor - Human Resources

+### Assumption - You have the environment to execute python notebooks

 Download main.ipynb, CodeOntology.rdf, requirements.txt files.

 Run the requirements file to install required python libraries: